 Chesil beach in Dorset is world renown.
 It is part of the World Heritage Jurassic coastline.
 A more stunning place for scenery is hard to find…but it does have it’s dark side, as anyone who’s witnessed it in storms will realise.
 Many a ship has fallen foul of the weather and tides here, the sea…

-Reluctant Weymouth voters of 1835
+Reluctant Weymouth Voters of 1835